Who Is in Charge of Paying for the Appraisal and Inspection In Texas

 • The lender or the party that owns the loan typically pays for the appraisal services.

-• Although buyers traditionally pay for appraisal costs, sometimes sellers might agree to pay, based on negotiations.
+• Although buyers traditionally pay for appraisal costs, sellers sometimes agree to pay based on negotiations.

 • Paying for home evaluations in Texas involves distinct roles in appraisal charge allocation and inspection fee distribution between buyers and sellers.